shitfuckery/usb_stick/RECIPE.md

 The screenshot above shows the manual partitioning expert mode screen.
 The installation process will pause at this screen so that we can manually mount the various filesystems we created earlier.

-** FIX THIS - screenshot of terminal window showing how to open a new tab
 <img width="100%" alt="A screenshot showing the terminal window with text output from starting the live-installer-expert-mode prior to opening a new terminal in a tab." src="https://github.com/user-attachments/assets/0bac0c25-a087-409b-b31d-368605576d65" />